mnoferestibrocku/dataset-repo/README.md

 # Two workloads
 We defined reports thoughtfully organized into two distinct types of workloads: light and heavy.
 These workloads are executed at varying periods to provide you with a comprehensive range of scenarios.

-# Four types of Noise
+# Four Types of Noise
 Our commitment to realism extends further as we introduce four types of simulated noise—CPU, I/O, Network, and Memory.
 These simulated noises replicate real-world disruptions and challenges, enhancing the authenticity of the artifact and offering a more accurate representation of performance and analysis accuracy challenges.